 LOCK (0) - You can insert or remove the key only in this position.
-To turn the key, you must push the key in slightly.
+To turn the key, push it in slightly.

 If the front wheels are turned, the anti-theft lock may make it difficult to turn the key.
 Firmly turn the steering wheel to the left or right as you turn the key.
 ACCESSORY (I) - You can operate the audio system and the accessory power socket in this position.